prathamrao021/PDF2Data/README.md

   * Process: Inserts each row into the SQLite database incidents table.
   * Returns: None.

+* `status()`
+  * Process: Connects to the SQLite database and queries the `incidents` table to get the count of records.
+Returns a string indicating the total number of incidents in the database.
+  * Returns: A string with the total number of incidents in the database.

 ## Test Functions
 `test_main.py`
 * `test_downloaddata()`